It Took Some Convincing to Get an Injured Larry Bird to Join the 1992 Dream Team: ‘All You Have to Do Is Shoot It’

 Thanks to Magic Johnson, the 1992 Dream Team featured the NBA’s biggest talents.
-The Lakers legend was able to convince Michael Jordan and Larry Bird to join the team after receiving a call from NBA Commissioner David Stern.
+The Los Angeles Lakers legend was able to convince Michael Jordan and Larry Bird to join the team after receiving his own invite from NBA Commissioner David Stern.

 Larry Bird’s history of back injuries

 Bird’s injury caught his fans by surprise.
 Initially, he deemed it a minor sore back, but the information confused fans even further as he missed 22 of the next 48 games.
-Bird’s back injury greatly affected his scoring.
+The back injury greatly affected his scoring.

 Magic Johnson’s phone call to Larry Bird

-“All you have to do is go stand in the corner or stand at the top of the key,” Johnson told Bird, according to Sportskeeda.
-“You don’t have to do nothing else.
-I’m going to get you the ball, all you have to do is shoot it and make it.
+“All you have to do is go stand in the corner or stand at the top of the key.
+You don’t have to do nothing else,” Magic recalled on his Apple TV+ documentary, They Call Me Magic (h/t Mirror).
+“I’m going to get you the ball, all you have to do is shoot it and make it.
 You can still do that, can’t you?”
-Ultimately, Bird accepted to join the Dream Team.

 The 1992 Dream Team’s performance and Bird’s retirement

 To this day, the original 1992 Dream Team is still the most incredible collection of basketball talent to play on a court at the same time.